btrettel/flt/to-do.md

 Priorities:

-- nmlfuzz.f90: namelist fuzz tester
+- geninput
     - Move `read_input_parameter_namelists` and associated `type` to a module to use in `geninput` and `nmlfuzz`
     - Test new module
+    - refactor and test more:
+        - split long subroutines into smaller subroutines
+        - test the new subroutines
+- nmlfuzz.f90: namelist fuzz tester
     - Make `nmlfuzz` have its own namelist file writer so that you don't need to recompile every time.
     - `nmlfuzz_config` namelist in the same input file as geninput.
     - Intentionally pick inputs which pass input validation but cause the program to fail.
     - Make depend on ga.f90
         - Alternatively: Combine fuzzing and automatic differentiation when possible to find bad program states.
     - Use fuzzing primarily to find assertion violations with system tests.
+    - To avoid having to do input validation twice, make nmlfuzz recognize when input validation from geninput failed.
+Use a particular exit code for that?
     - Objective function
         - Non-zero exit code
         - For speed, incentivize causing assertion failures as quickly as possible.
 The objective function is a function of both whether the code ran successfully or not and how quickly it failed if it did fail.